 1. Place Disclosures in Obvious Areas

-'Obvious' can be quite subjective, but all this means is that any disclosures on your site must be in open view, easy for visitors to see.
+"Obvious" can be a subjective word, but all it means is that any disclosures on your site must be in open view, easy for visitors to see.

 For all blog posts containing affiliate links, Michelle from Making Sense of Cents places a basic disclosure at the top of the post.